NITianHarsh/MernStackLMS/README.md

  #### Exam Creation & Management
 -Create two types of exams:

 -Discount Exam: Students get a course discount upon passing.

 -Practice Exam: Timed 30-minute mock test for preparation.

 -Set questions, time duration, pass criteria, and exam rules.

 -Mark exam as active/inactive (for scheduling).

 -Update exams anytime.

+#### Doubt Clearing Sessions
+-Instructors can schedule live doubt-clearing sessions using the Zoom API.

+-Only sessions scheduled after the current time are visible in the instructor dashboard.

+-Manage session details like topic, timing, and Zoom link within the course panel.

+-Sessions are automatically hidden once the scheduled time has passed.

 ### 🎓 Student Functionality *************************